 For example, the Share Play feature - which lets you bring an ally into a game like FIFA 17 by streaming a portion of the game you own to his or her PS4 - can now deliver a 1080p experience to the other console, whereas it's limited to 720p on the regular system.

 And if you don't like to play without an audience, now you can enhance their viewing experience by streaming gameplay at 1080p resolution running at 60 frames per second to services like Twitch and YouTube.
 Even still screenshots can be grabbed at full 4K - that's 3840 x 2160 - and flung out into the world.

 Many PS4 players probably use these functions sparingly, if at all, but those who really love them could see real value in the Pro upgrade.

 Your initial reaction to the PlayStation 4 Pro is probably a strong one to follow.
 Are you a die-hard PlayStation fan who needs to be on the cutting edge?
 Do you care about 4K?
 Will you spend months locked inside the PlayStation VR headset?
 If any of these things apply to you, then it's probably worth trading up to get the Pro.

-While there's no word on a launch date or price for India, it's out internationally on 10 November for $399 (about ₹30,000).
+It's out this February, at a price of ₹38,990, in case price will sway your opinion.
 In our eyes, that seems like a sweet spot for a system that offers pretty major enhancements over the previous model.

 On the other hand, if you play casually, are fine with your 1080p set or aren't yet sold on VR, then the upgrade might not be as important for you.
 The PlayStation 4 will live on for years and continue receiving great games, regardless of the Pro and how well it does, and there's plenty of awesome gaming ahead for the console.